 - Organic material will also stimulate microbes and beneficial worm activity so that the soil becomes more ecologically active which in turn benefits the hostas as worm casts concentrate important nutrients into a chelated form that is more available for the hostas nutrient uptake.

-- Make sure when you are planting the the crown of the hosta (the point at which the stems meet with the roots) is at ground level.
+- Make sure when you are planting the crown of the hosta (the point at which the stems meet with the roots) is at ground level.

-- Back fill your hole with a combination of compost and ideally some manure (hostas are heavy feeders) and firm the soil for some stability without compacting the soil as the roots like a porous structure so that they can establish effectively.
+- Backfill your hole with a combination of compost and ideally some manure (hostas are heavy feeders) and firm the soil for some stability without compacting the soil as the roots like a porous structure so that they can establish effectively.

 - For best results, after planting you should water thoroughly with as much as 3 gallons for larger varieties and around 1-2 gallons for medium or smaller varieties and distribute mulch around the surrounding soil…